-10. Effect of Termination of Employment, Death or Disability. (a) If an Optionee's employment with the Company or any Subsidiary by whom the Optionee is employed is terminated as a result of his retirement on his Retirement Date (as hereinafter defined), then, even though all the Option Shares issuable pursuant to options held by the Optionee may not, pursuant to the provisions of Section 7 hereof, be available for purchase at the Optionee's Retirement Date, the Optionee shall, at any time during the three (3) month period beginning on the Optionee's Retirement Date, (and notwithstanding the provisions of Section 7 hereof) be entitled to purchase the full number of Option Shares which, as of the Optionee's Retirement Date, are issuable pursuant to the terms of the unexercised portion of any unexpired options held by the Optionee does not, during the three (3) month period following his Retirement Date, exercise any unexercised portion of any unexpired options held by the Optionee on his Retirement Date, any and all rights of the Optionee to purchase shares of Common Stock pursuant to the terms of any such unexercised portion of any such unexpired options shall be cancelled and terminated effective immediately following the end of such three (3) month period.
+10. Effect of Termination of Employment, Death or Disability. (a) If an Optionee's employment with the Company or any Subsidiary by whom the Optionee is employed is terminated as a result of his retirement on his Retirement Date (as hereinafter defined), then, even though all the Option Shares issuable pursuant to options held by the Optionee may not, pursuant to the provisions of Section 7 hereof, be available for purchase at the Optionee's Retirement Date, the Optionee shall, at any time during the three (3) month period beginning on the Optionee's Retirement Date, (and notwithstanding the provisions of Section 7 hereof) be entitled to purchase the full number of Option Shares which, as of the Optionee's Retirement Date, are issuable pursuant to the terms of the unexercised portion of any unexpired options held by the Optionee.
+If and to the extent that the Optionee does not, during the three (3) month period following his Retirement Date, exercise any unexercised portion of any unexpired options held by the Optionee to purchase shares of Common Stock pursuant to the terms of any such unexercised portion of any such unexpired options of any such unexpired options shall be cancelled and terminated effective immediately following the end of such three (3) month period.